mootools/mootools-core/Docs/Native/Hash.md

 ### Arguments:

-1. fn   - (*function*) The function which should be executed on each item in the array.
-This function is passed the item and its index in the array.
+1. fn   - (*function*) The function which should be executed on each item in the Hash.
+This function is passed the item and its key in the Hash.
 2. bind - (*object*, optional) The object to use as 'this' in the function.
 For more information, see [Function:bind][].

 #### Argument: fn